JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Colleges/Hoorcollege 7 Taal en communicatie.md

 - de entailment overleeft de negatie niet, de [[presuppositie]] wel:

-My wife was nog kidnapped does NOT ential - someone was kidnapped My wife was not kidnapped presupposes - i have a wife
+My wife was not kidnapped does NOT ential - someone was kidnapped My wife was not kidnapped presupposes - i have a wife